justplainstuff/plainstack/packages/website/documentation/5-database.md

 # SQL Database

-plainweb uses SQLite as its database engine and leverages [Drizzle](https://orm.drizzle.team/docs/overview) for type-safe queries and migrations.
+plainstack uses SQLite as its database engine and leverages [Kysely](https://kysely.dev/) for type-safe queries and migrations.
 This combination provides a powerful and developer-friendly database solution.

 ## Setup